dibyendubiswas1998/PowerBI-Charts/README.md

 While column charts show information vertically, and bar graphs show data horizontally.
 While you can use both to display changes in data, column charts are best for negative data.<br><br>

 For example, warehouses often track the number of accidents that happen on the shop floor.
-When the number of incidents falls below the monthly average, a column chart can make that change easier to see in a presentation.<br><br>
+When the number of incidents falls below the monthly average, a column chart can make that change easier to see in a presentation.<br>

 In the example above, this column chart measures the number of customers by close date.
 Column charts make it easy to see data changes over a period of time.
 This means that they have many use cases, including:<br>